 Introduction

 Macs come with ssh installed.
-You can use this to login safely and securely to the School of Informatics from elsewhere on the internet.
+You can use this to login - safely and securely - to the School of Informatics from the internet.
+This page explains how to use ssh on a Mac.

-When using ssh it's important to know how to use it securely, so please read about Host Key Management.
+When using ssh, security is important, so please read Host Key Management.
 (That page is for Linux, but ssh is the same on macOS and Linux.)

 VPN

-Before you can use ssh, you must be using a VPN - either the University VPN or the School's OpenVPN.
+Before you can use ssh, you should be using a VPN - either the University VPN or the School's OpenVPN.
 The VPN page can help with that.

 Kerberos and GSSAPI